 This means, the court noted, that the relevant inquiry is whether the state’s licensing requirements “regulate only speech, restrict speech only incidentally to their regulation of non-expressive professional conduct, or regulate only non-expressive conduct.”
 Only these last two categories are what would qualify as “generally applicable” licensing restrictions.

 So What SHOULD Make a Licensing Restriction “Generally Applicable?”

-For a licensing restriction to be “generally applicable,” and thus free from First Amendment scrutiny, it should — in the words of all of the cases we’ve reviewed so far — have no more than incidental effects on speech.
+For a licensing restriction to be “generally applicable,” and thus free from First Amendment scrutiny, it should have no more than incidental effects on speech.
 And not via circular reasoning; its effects aren’t incidental simply because it’s a licensing restriction.

 Billups involved Charleston’s licensing scheme for tour guides in that historic coastal city.
 The licensing requirements includes the usual – registration, payment of a fee for a business license, etc. – but also a written exam on matters related to Charleston history and architecture.
 Unless a passing score was achieved on this exam, one could not be licensed as a tour guide, and thus could not guide paid tours in Charleston.

 The District Court noted that a law restricting the leading of tours inherently implicates speech.
 In so doing it distinguished such situations from those where the license restricts conduct (and, perhaps, speech that is merely incidental to the licensed conduct):